IBM/analyze_ecommerce_websites_and_recommend_optimal_price/README.md

 - Navigate to IBM Cloud console in your browser, search for MongoDB, and provision an instance of the Databases for MongoDB service.
 Provision an instance, then click **Service Credentials > New Credential**.
 ![MongoDB-Instance](doc/source/images/mongodb1.png)

-- Download the credentials; we will copy them into the notebook later.
+- Download the credentials; we will need them to connect and loading the e-commerce product data.
 ![MongoDB-Instance](doc/source/images/mongodb2.png)

 ### 3. Host competitors webpage on cloud